paritytech/polkadot-sdk/README.md

 There are 2 ways to run the bridge, described below:

-- building & running from source
+- building & running from source: with this option, you'll be able to run the bridge between two standalone chains that are running GRANDPA finality gadget to achieve finality;

-- running a Docker Compose setup (recommended).
+- running a Docker Compose setup: this is a recommended option, where you'll see bridges with parachains, complex relays and more.

 ### Using the Source